 Judgment reserved in landmark abortion challenge in Northern Ireland

-The mother of the girl who became pregnant at the age of 15 is facing a trial and could be jailed for up to five years if ultimately convicted
+Mother of girl who became pregnant at 15 facing a trial and could be jailed for up to five years

 Solicitor Jemma Conlon (left), the woman’s lawyer, and Amnesty International Northern Ireland campaign manager, Grainne Teggart, outside Belfast High Court on Tuesday.
 Photograph: Liam McBurney/PA